sartography/SpiffWorkflow/doc/bpmn/data.rst

 ^^^^^^^^^^^^

- Data Objects exist at a process level and are not visible in the diagram, but when you create a Data Object reference, you can choose what Data Object it points to.
+ Data Objects exist at a process level and are not visible in the diagram, but when you create a Data Object Reference, you can choose what Data Object it points to.

 .. figure:: figures/data/data_object_configuration.png
    :scale: 50%
    :align: center

-   Configuring a data object reference
+   Configuring a Data Object Reference

-When a Data Output association (a line) is drawn from a task to a Data Object reference, the value is copied from the task data to the workflow data and removed from the task.
+When a Data Output association (a line) is drawn from a task to a Data Object Reference, the value is copied from the task data to the workflow data and removed from the task.
 If a Data Input Association is created from a Data Object Reference, the value is temporarily copied into the task data while the task is being executed, and immediate removed afterwards.